lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 From version 11 -> 12:

+* Adding a paragraph to Section 5.2.8.3.2 to clarify Indirect POP (see thread "Using cms-kemri this CMP Indirect POP")

 * Updated Appendix F addressing comments from Russ (see thread "WG Last Call for draft-ietf-lamps-rfc4210bis and draft-ietf-lamps-rfc6712bis")